timjbruce/reinvent_cvra_bootcamp/README.md

 trip data.
 [Follow these directions](https://aws.amazon.com/answers/iot/iot-device-simulator/) to install the simulator in your own AWS account.

+You can provision up to 25 vehicles to simulate trip data.
+Each simulated vehicle will travel one of several paths that have been pre-defined by the IoT device simulator.

 The CVRA expects data to be published to a topic called: `connectedcar/telemetry/<VIN>` The device simulator allows you to simulate a number of vehicles and generate trip data.
 The payload is of the form: